 Silent rain has left countless drops on this round-headed rampion, Rossfeld, near Berchtesgaden, Bavaria, southern Germany.
 (Photo copyright © by Kaj Halberg)

 During the Daoist festival Tzuoh Jiaw, which takes place in the village of Dalinpo, near Kaohshiung, southern Taiwan, men with painted faces, wearing decorated traditional straw hats and rain capes made from fibres, perform a dance to worship local gods, and to prevent bad events in the future.

 Daoism is described in detail on the page Religion: Daoism in Taiwan.

 Tzuoh Jiaw, Dalinpo.
 (Photo copyright © by Kaj Halberg)

-Tarangire is a beautiful national park in northern Tanzania, displaying great stands of huge baobab trees (Adansonia digitata), and harbouring a wonderfully diverse wildlife. – You may read more about this park elsewhere on this website, see: Travel episodes: Tanzania 1989 – Memorable nights in the Ngorongoro Crater, and Tanzania 1990 – Lions in the camp.
+Tarangire is a beautiful national park in northern Tanzania, harbouring a wonderfully diverse wildlife, and also great stands of huge baobab trees (Adansonia digitata).
+Our adventures in this park are related on the pages Travel episodes – Tanzania 1989: Memorable nights in the Ngorongoro Crater, and Tanzania 1990: Lions in the camp.

 Mount Lolkisale stands out as a silhouette on the horizon, as rain clouds darken the sky over Tarangire National Park.
 (Photo copyright © by Kaj Halberg)